tjhiaj/SignLangDetect/README.md

 A unit is simply a cell that contains a memory state and a gate mechanism that controls the flow of information.
 You'll see that different layers have different numbers of units (64, 128, etc.) This number is usually a power of 2 but is determined through experimentation.
 The goal is to reach the sweet spot of complexity that yields the best results.
 We want to track enough features that we can attain expected results but not too many that it overcomplicates the learning process and confuses the model.

 You'll also notice we use an activation function.
 Activation functions calculate the output of a node based on its inputs and their weights.
 They allow us to introduce non-linear relationships.
-In my case, I'm using relu or ReLU which stands for rectified linear unit and has form f(x) = max(0, x)
+In my case, I'm using relu or ReLU which stands for rectified linear unit and has form f(x) = max(0, x).
+This means it is linear for all inputs greater than 0, but returns 0 for all negative inputs.
+It's the most popular function because it is almost linear (easy to optimize), mitigates the vanishing gradient problem, computes efficiently (negative inputs set to 0 mean only some nodes are activated), and is scalabe (simple threshold at 0).

+> The vanishing gradient problem is a phenomenon where gradients become vanishingly small during backpropagation.
+A gradient is the change in weights with respect to the change in error or, as Fridman says, the change in ouput wen you change the input (kind of like the slope of a line).
+In my case, using relu, the gradient is preserved as 1 for all positive inputs since the function is linear for positive inputs.
+>
+> Backpropagation is an algorithm to calculate the gradient (change in network's weights) to reduce the cost/error of the calculation.
+It starts at the final layer and looks at the difference between the current and desired outputs.
+Many factors can be changed to achieve this desired output including, weights, activation, and biases.
+The network looks at how it can change the weights/biases in that layer BUT activations can't be changed directly, so what it does is move to the previous layer and look at how changing the weights/biases there can give the desired activation change in the following layer.
+It repeats this process as it moves backwards and eventually sums all these little weight/bias changes between the layers until we have a change value for each node.
+This happens for every training example so that there are change values for every node for every training example.
+Then, all the change values for each node are averaged which helps find the gradient.
+>
+> The problem is that when weights and activations are small (less than 1), their products get smaller and smaller and so does the gradient.
+Tiny gradients mean the network's weights change less and less, eventually having no impact on optimizing the network.
+Relu prevents this by preserving the gradient at 1.